bk/pico-company/readme.md

-# Pico-Company – a wmk corporate theme
+# Picompany – a wmk corporate theme

 ## Setup and configuration

-Pico-Company is a theme for the [wmk](https://github.com/bk/wmk) static site generator.
+Picompany is a theme for the [wmk](https://github.com/bk/wmk) static site generator.
 It is suitable for the website of a company, open source project, club, or similar.
 It can also be used for a personal blog but is not specially designed for that.
 The theme is based on the [Company](https://picocss.com/examples/company/) example for the [Pico CSS framework](https://picocss.com/).

-Add Pico-Company to your site by cloning it into `themes` as `pico-company` or adding it as a git submodule.
+Add Picompany to your site by cloning it into `themes` as `picompany` or adding it as a git submodule.
 Note that you also need to run `git submodule update --init` inside the newly cloned repo so as to to fetch the Pico CSS framework.
-Then add the line `theme: pico-company` to your `wmk_config.yaml` and rebuild the site.
+Then add the line `theme: picompany` to your `wmk_config.yaml` and rebuild the site.

-A demo of the theme can be found [here](https://pico-company.baldr.net/).
+A demo of the theme can be found [here](https://picompany.baldr.net/).

 ## Site variables